Home / Featured / Eagle Mine receives nearly $200 million to improve waste material recycling

 The company said minerals like nickel are essential for achieving net-zero carbon energy goals and play a vital role in various applications, including electric vehicle batteries, and renewable energy sources.

-“In that process, it reduces the overall volume of the waste stream,” said Manser.
+“In that process, it reduces the overall volume of the waste stream,” said Manser of MTU.
 “Nickel, right now, has a lot of potential in terms of energy storage.
 The current battery design, for example, uses nickel as one of the primary metal components.
 The biggest reason why it hits so close to home is that there’s not a lot of production of nickel generally in the United States.”

 They are also crucial for the electricity grid and are utilized in defense and space industries.